 Your focal point is your way of expressing what you are hoping to convey in your photo.
 This is the focal point definition in photography.
 It means that you have to place the subjects in such a way that they are clearly visible.
 Remember that they are all part of the scene.
 As such, the focal point tends to be sharp and clear.
 Think, for example, if you are taking a photo of a brick building with a yellow door and a dumpster in the corner.
 If you want the yellow door to be your point of focus and to help you create your concept, you want to make sure that door is clear (rather than, say, having the trash in the dumpster be clear).
 You can always improve the image quality with the AI image sharpening.

 If you want to experiment with creating your own focal points, try isolating your subject.
 Keep things simple and uncluttered so that your focal point of choice has the viewer’s undivided attention.
 Play with colors, like we mentioned above.
 For example, a bright coral pineapple print pillow on a white couch will stand out more than a cream-colored pillow on that same white couch.

 Keeping the rule of thirds in mind is good when it comes to experimenting with focal points, too.
 If you aren’t familiar, don’t fear!
-It’s a very simple concept that consists of placing your main subject somewhere near the lower, upper, left or right third of your photo scene.
+It’s a very simple concept that consists of placing your main subject somewhere near the lower, upper, left, or right third of your photo scene.
 In short, the rule of thirds is based on the fact that you are visually present two horizontal and two vertical lines, and between these leading lines of the grid place the subject.
 As you do this, your subject will become the focal point.

 So, as with many aspects of photography, the focal point in photography composition has a lot to do with your own particularly unique view as the photographer.